petrbroz/aps-design-chatbot-examples/README.md

 ## How does it work?

-For any design selected in the frontend, the application extracts its various properties using the [Model Derivatives API](https://aps.autodesk.com/en/docs/model-derivative/v2/developers_guide/overview/), and caches the data in a local [sqlite](https://www.sqlite.org) database.
+For any selected design file, the application extracts its various properties using the [Model Derivatives API](https://aps.autodesk.com/en/docs/model-derivative/v2/developers_guide/overview/), and caches them in a local [sqlite](https://www.sqlite.org) database.
 Then, the application uses a [Strands Agents](https://strandsagents.com/latest) to query the database based on user prompts.

 ## Development